dann1/one-deploy/test_molecule.md

 ## Configuration

-Create the `.env.yml` file in your one-deploy's checkout root, with the following content (you can use `.env.yml.sample` as a template):
+Create the `.env.yml` file in your `one-deploy`'s root directory, with the following content (you can use `.env.yml.sample` as a template):

 ```yaml
 ONE_HOST: http://localhost:2633/RPC2